Cathwyler/MagicRemoteService/README.md

 Please refer to https://webostv.developer.lge.com/sdk/command-line-interface/Guide/testing-web-app-cli/#installing.</br>

 ### Step 4 : Others
-Configure your firewall to grant TCP entering access from your TV to your PC with the port you set earlier.</br>
+- Configure your firewall to grant TCP entering access from your TV to your PC with the port you set earlier.</br>
-(Optionnal) Setup Wake-on-LAN on your motherboard's PC.</br>
+- (Optionnal) Setup Wake-on-LAN on your motherboard's PC.</br>
-(Optionnal) Setup Windows auto logon.
+- (Optionnal) Setup Windows auto logon.
 Please refer to https://docs.microsoft.com/en-us/troubleshoot/windows-server/user-profiles-and-logon/turn-on-automatic-logon</br>
-(Optionnal) Setup a scheduled task at opening session tu run MagicRemoteService.exe on your PC.
+- (Optionnal) Setup a scheduled task at opening session tu run MagicRemoteService.exe on your PC.
 You can check maximal authorization to grant access to your task manager for example.</br>
-(Optionnal) Setup a scheduled task to keep developer mode activated with ares command on your personal server.
+- (Optionnal) Setup a scheduled task to keep developer mode activated with ares command on your personal server.
 Please refer to https://webostv.developer.lge.com/sdk/command-line-interface/intro-cli/?wos_flag=ares-extend-dev#ares-extend-dev</br>
-(Optionnal) Setup MagicRemoteService input with uncommenting these lines :https://github.com/Cathwyler/MagicRemoteService/blob/eabd7f017f8bcfc09460ff4765c3eb06676fba27/TV/MagicRemoteService/main.js#L535-L552
-(Optionnal) You can delete MagicRemoteService input with uncommenting these lines :https://github.com/Cathwyler/MagicRemoteService/blob/eabd7f017f8bcfc09460ff4765c3eb06676fba27/TV/MagicRemoteService/main.js#L522-L533
+- (Optionnal) Setup MagicRemoteService input with uncommenting these lines :https://github.com/Cathwyler/MagicRemoteService/blob/eabd7f017f8bcfc09460ff4765c3eb06676fba27/TV/MagicRemoteService/main.js#L535-L552 You can delete MagicRemoteService input with uncommenting these lines :https://github.com/Cathwyler/MagicRemoteService/blob/eabd7f017f8bcfc09460ff4765c3eb06676fba27/TV/MagicRemoteService/main.js#L522-L533

 ## Using MagicRemoteService
+Magic remote input :</br>
-The red button shuts down or starts up your PC.</br>
+- The red key shuts down or starts up your PC.</br>
-The green button opens Windows menu.</br>
+- The green key opens Windows menu.</br>
-The blue button pops up the LG WebOS keyboard.</br>
+- The blue key pops up the LG WebOS keyboard.</br>
-The return button sends an escape key to the PC.</br>
+- The return key sends an escape key to the PC.</br>
+- The navigation keys sends arrows keys to the PC.</br>
-A short middle click buton sends a left click to the PC.</br>
+- A short middle click buton sends a left click to the PC.</br>
-A long middle click buton sends a right click to the PC.</br>
+- A long middle click buton sends a right click to the PC.</br>

 To prevent screen saver on the TV, the app switches automatically on the video input after 2 minutes of inactivity.
 If the cursor reappears the app switches back foreground.
 While the video input is foreground all magic remote input is not caught.
 You need to shake the magic remote or use the scroll before getting input working if the app is in his inactivity phase.</br>